Chapter 1 General Principles

 21. Readers may use online public access catalogue in the Library to find books.
 Then, they may request items by filling out a request slip online or manually and a showing a library card.
 Readers may also reserve items online and pick them up within the designated timeframe.

 Those under 18 years of age are not allowed to access R-rated material.
 Also, they must have an accompanying parent, legal guardian, or older classman to access material designated as PG (parental guidance).

 (1) Books and attachments: Each person is limited to three volumes（pieces） at a time.

 (2) Periodicals: Each person is limited to three kinds (up to five volumes each) at a time.

 (3) Audio/video materials and disks: Each person is limited to two items at a time.

-(5) e-book readers and devices: Each person is limited to one device at a time.
+(5) E-readers and devices: Each person is limited to one device at a time.

-23. Library collections must be read inside the library from which they are requested.
+23. Library collections must be read in the same reading area from which they are requested.
 After reading, the requested library collections must be returned to the librarians.

 The previous provision does not apply to the following materials: